WaterWare models: RRM Rainfall-Runoff Model

 View Results

-The results page (top level) shows the overall water budget, plus a
+The results page (top level) shows the overall water budget, plus a time series of calculated runoff, optionally compared with observed flow data.

-the time-series data base, so that it can be re-used as input for other models such as WRM.
+This page also contain a button to export the outflow time series to the time-series data base, so that it can be re-used as input for other models such as WRM.

 The options for four additional pages with detailed, specific information, include:

-- details: this shows additional time series of daily data such as baseflow, surface runoff,
+- details: this shows additional time series of daily data such as baseflow, surface runoff, soil moisture, evapotranspiration, groundwater recharge, snow and snow melt where applicable.

 - numerical: detailed alphanumerical output in text and tabular format.